lauxjpn/DbContextOnModelCreatingSplitter/README.md

   -n, --namespace    Namespace for the generated configuration classes

+  -s, --suffix       Suffix for the generated configuration files

   -B, --no-backup    Don't keep a copy of the original DbContext file

   --help             Display this help screen.